 5.2.10 Collection from parental leave payment

-The Registrar can give written notice to Centrelink to deduct an amount from a parent's parental leave pay to collect the parent's child support ongoing liability, child support debt, carer debt or spousal maintenance debt (CSRC Act section 72AD).
+The Registrar can give written notice to Centrelink to deduct an amount from a parent's parental leave pay to collect the parent's enforceable maintenance liability, child support debt or carer liability (CSRC Act section 72AD).

 When can deductions be made from parental leave pay?